DOI-ONRR/blog-nrrd/src/pages/ga4-transition/index.md

 ## Explorations as the new custom report

-One of the (many) major changes between GA360 and GA4 is the way you create custom reports.
+One of the (many) major changes between UA and GA4 is the way you create custom reports.
 Within GA4, our team decided to create reports within the exploration section.
 In explorations, you can create, save, and modify reports (or “explorations” as they are called in GA4).
-Our major goal was to recreate the monthly analytics reports we had in GA360 within GA4’s exploration section.
-We wanted to have several months where we could collect monthly analytics in both GA360 and GA4 to better understand how the data and trends compared/contrasted between the two.
+Our major goal was to recreate the monthly analytics reports we had in UA within GA4’s exploration section.
+We wanted to have several months where we could collect monthly analytics in both UA and GA4 to better understand how the data and trends compared/contrasted between the two.

 Thanks to that initial help from DAP, we figured out how to replicate our monthly analytics!
 Within our wikis for each website, we detail how exactly we set up each metric.
 You can access our GA4 wiki sections to learn more: [onrr.gov wiki](https://github.com/DOI-ONRR/onrr.gov-site/wiki/GA4-Reports), [NRRD wiki](https://github.com/DOI-ONRR/nrrd/wiki/GA4-Reports), and [blog wiki](https://github.com/DOI-ONRR/blog-nrrd/wiki/Analytics-Templates-&-Instructions).